Pop Up Tent Trailers

 Pop up tent trailers are a good choice for a family that wants the convenience and comfort of an RV at a reasonable price.

-A pop up trailer folds down for transport and storage.
+A pop up trailer folds down for transport and storage, and pops up when you are at the camp site.

 It is small and light enough to be pulled by a van or a car.